Tonga is one of my favourite countries in the world.

 Unlike other places I’ve visited in the South Pacific, in Tonga, low season means low, low, low season.
 I was the only person staying at my hostel in Tongatapu, one of two people in my guesthouse in ‘Eua, and spent most of my time in Vava’u alone.
 Ha’apai was the only spot that had several other people staying in the guesthouse, but it was far from full.

 There are pros and cons to visiting at this time of year.
-The advantages are lower prices, never struggling to get into your dream accommodation (some of the places I stayed in are already fully-booked for high season 2019), and the islands are peaceful and calm.
+The advantages are lower prices, never struggling to get into your dream accommodation (when I visited in 2018, some guesthouses were already fully-booked for high-season 2020), and the islands are peaceful and calm.
 The odds of sunny days are probably higher than you’d expect, too.

 The cons outweigh the pros for me, unfortunately.
 Most people come to Tonga to swim with humpback whales as the coastline is swarming with these gigantic mammals between July and October.
 You’re practically guaranteed to get up close and personal with newborn whale babies if you take a trip out on the water.
 If you stay on dry land, you’ll likely end up watching whales swimming past your guesthouses from all over the country.
 Not being able to see the whales on this trip made me feel as though I was missing out on one of the main highlights of Tonga.